TITLE 89: SOCIAL SERVICES

 C) Post-Secondary Education

-This category of education includes all undergraduate college level courses that result in an Associate's or Bachelor's Degree.
+i) This category of education includes all undergraduate college level courses that could result in an Associate or the client's first Bachelor's Degree.
 Families eligible to receive child care services while they attend an education or training program under this Section must:

-i) be enrolled in a program accredited under requirements of State law as stated in subsection (b)(3) of this Section.
+• be enrolled in a program accredited under requirements of State law as stated in subsection (c)(3).

-ii) not already have an Associate's or Bachelor's Degree, if requesting child care to earn an Associate's Degree.
-Child care will not be approved for attainment of a second Associate's Degree.
+• not already have a Bachelor's, Master's or Doctorate Degree, if requesting child care to earn an Associate Degree.
+Child care will not be approved for attainment of a second Associate Degree.

-iv) not be in an advanced degree program (beyond a Bachelor's Degree).
+• not be in an, or have completed an, advanced degree program (beyond a Bachelor's Degree).
 Child care will not be approved for education beyond the attainment of a Bachelor's Degree.

-There is no work requirement for the first 48 non-consecutive months the client participates.
+ii) There is no work requirement for the first 48 non-consecutive months the client participates.
 From the 49th month on, the client must work at least 20 hours per week.
-Clients who do not work and who need child care to attend college must maintain a cumulative 2.5 grade point average (on a 4.0 scale) if this measurement is used by the institution to determine satisfactory progress.
-Clients who work 20 hours or more per week in paid employment while they attend college must maintain a cumulative 2.0 GPA (on a 4.0 scale).
+Clients who do not work and who need child care to attend college must maintain a 2.5 grade point average (GPA) (on a 4.0 scale) if this measurement is used by the institution to determine satisfactory progress.
+Clients who work 20 hours or more per week in paid employment while they attend college must maintain a 2.0 GPA (on a 4.0 scale).
 In the absence of a GPA, satisfactory progress will be determined by the written policy of the institution.
-The determination of satisfactory progress, including test/retest results or GPA, must be reported upon completion of the academic term or twice a year if the program is continuous for 12 months.
-If the client's cumulative GPA falls below 2.5 or 2.0 for those students who work or at any time the client does not maintain satisfactory progress, the client may continue to go to school for another semester.
-If the cumulative GPA is below 2.5 or 2.0 two semesters in a row, the client will be ineligible for child care until his or her GPA is at or above 2.5 or 2.0.
+The determination of satisfactory progress, including test/retest results or GPA, must be reported upon completion of each eligibility period.
+If the client's GPA falls below 2.5 or 2.0 for those students who work or at any time the client does not maintain satisfactory progress, the client may continue to go to school for another eligibility period.
+If the GPA is below 2.5 or 2.0 two eligibility periods in a row, the client will be ineligible for child care until his or her GPA is at or above 2.5 or 2.0.

-Child care services may be granted for up to one hour of study time per week for each hour of course credit.
+Child care services may be granted for up to one hour of study time per week for each classroom hour or course credit.
 When possible, study periods should be arranged around regularly scheduled classes in order to provide a consistent and uninterrupted routine for children in care.
-Study time shall not be granted to add additional days of care.
+Study time granted to add an extra day of care must be approved first by the Department's Bureau of Child Care and Development Policy Unit.

-4) Relatives (other than parents) who receive child-only TANF or General Assistance (GA) benefits as Representative Payee for children in need of care while they work outside the home.
+10) Relatives (other than parents) who receive child-only TANF benefits as a Representative Payee for children in need of care while they work.

 1) if care was provided at the time and all eligibility factors are met, on either:

-A) the date of the parent's signature; or
+A) the date of the parent's signature on the Child Care Assistance Program (CCAP) application (Form 444-3455); or

-B) one week (seven calendar days) prior to the stamped date of receipt by the Department or its agents, whichever is later; or
+B) one week (seven calendar days) prior to the stamped date of receipt of the CCAP application (Form 444-3455) by the Department or its agents, whichever is later; or

 2) on the date the child care provider actually begins providing child care services, if the application is received in advance of services being provided and all eligibility factors are met.

-e) Eligibility ceases 10 calendar days from the date of the termination notice sent to the parent by the Department or its agents following a determination of ineligibility.
+f) Approval of payments will cease no less than 10 calendar days after the date of the termination notice sent to the parent by the Department or its agents following a determination of ineligibility.
+Care will be terminated immediately if it is determined the child is no longer enrolled with the approved provider or the family requests that its case be terminated.